hack-different/apple-knowledge/README.md

 ### Why not \<insert wiki here\>

 Wiki's best serve prose, and part of the goal here is to leverage machine readable and ingestable information with human augmentation wherever possible.
-Also GitHub is more conducive to allowing any user to fork and PR the repo lowering the barrier to entry.
+Also, GitHub is more conducive to allowing any user to fork and PR the repo lowering the barrier to entry.
 The core team reviews PRs for quality before merging.

 ## License